Robert-DeForrest-Reynolds/EliJ/Toran Developer Journal/Macro Journal.md

 Iwa takes Pineapple code, and generates assembly from it, meaning that Pineapple compiles directly to assembly with no in-between.

 Transplires for every modern language is one of the huge goals of Pineapple.

+### Iwa
+Iwa's goal is to be an incredibly smart compiler.

+**Feature List**
+ - Optional Memory-Safety during Compilation

+### Lily
+A virtual machine for runtime of executables, or to run Pineapple scripts on very efficiently.

+**Feature List**
+ - Built-in Garbage Collection
+ - Optional Manual Memory Management